SOPs are easily taken for granted.

 Consistent and high-quality work is produced by motivated employees.
 But that’s difficult to achieve if employees don’t have the support and resources they need to grow into and expand on their skills.

 Now more than ever, SOPs go a long way.
-94% of employees want to stay at a company that invests in their learning and development.
+Ninety-four percent of employees want to stay at a company that invests in their learning and development.
 With unemployment at record lows again, attracting and retaining talent is a competitive game.
 But any company culture that prioritizes an SOP training program is already a strong contender.